carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

 .. productionlist::
    Def: "def" [`NameValue`] `RecordBody`
-   NameValue: `Value`
+   NameValue: `Value` (parsed in a special manner)

 The name value is optional.
 If specified, it is parsed in a special mode where undefined (unrecognized) identifiers are interpreted as literal strings.
 In particular, global identifiers are considered unrecognized.
 These include global variables defined by ``defvar`` and ``defset``.

 If no name value is given, the record is *anonymous*.
 The final name of an